The Top 8 Nutrition Facts and Myths

 1. The Egg Controversy – One of the Healthiest Foods on Earth

-Eggs have long been criticized for their cholesterol content.
-However, research published in the Journal of Nutrition has shown that dietary cholesterol from eggs doesn’t significantly affect blood cholesterol levels.
+Eggs have been criticized earlier for their cholesterol content.
+However, research published in Medical News Today, which cites many journal studies, has shown that dietary cholesterol from eggs doesn’t significantly affect blood cholesterol levels.
 In fact, eggs are one of the healthiest foods around.
 They nourish and support various parts of the body, including the brain, thanks to the B-vitamin choline, the eyes with the plant chemicals lutein and zeaxanthin, and the muscles with high-quality protein.

 2. Omega-3 Fats – Essential for Well-being